circus-tent/circus/docs/source/for-ops/circusweb.rst

 Running behind Nginx and Varnish
 ================================

 Nginx can act as a proxy in front of Circus.
-It an also deal with security.
+It can also deal with security.

 To hook Nginx, you define a *location* directive that proxies the calls to Circus.